How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 Kelty Trekker 65L External Frame Backpack

-See the Kelty Trekker 65 on Amazon See the Kelty Trekker 65 on Moosejaw
+See the Kelty Trekker 65 on Amazon See the Kelty Trekker 65 on SCHEELS

 With a generous volume of 65 liters, the Kelty Trekker 65 offers ample space for even the longest thru-hiking or backpacking trips.
 The bag is designed to be hydration compatible, and it features numerous roomy pouches and pockets to accommodate all your gear.
 Additionally, there is plenty of space below the main bag, equipped with external straps and attachment points, allowing you to easily carry additional items such as a tent, helmet, or any other gear you may need.

-Internal frame packs (and our top internal frame backpacks recommendations)
+Internal frame packs (and our top internal frame backpack recommendations)

 How to choose the best hiking backpack: external frame pack and internal frame pack

-Backpackers wearing external frame pack (left) and internal frame pack (right)
+Backpackers wearing an external frame pack (left) and an internal frame pack (right)

-Most internal frame hiking backpacks are designed to be hydration compatible, featuring a dedicated water reservoir sleeve in the main compartment.
-This allows for a convenient accommodation of a hydration system, which typically consists of a soft and collapsible water bladder with an attached drinking tube.
+Most internal frame hiking backpacks are designed to be hydration-compatible, featuring a dedicated water reservoir sleeve in the main compartment.
+This conveniently accommodates a hydration system, which typically consists of a soft, collapsible water bladder with an attached drinking tube.
 The drinking hose is often equipped with a bite valve, enabling easy sipping while engaging in activities like hiking, running, cycling, mountain biking, and winter sports.
 While water bladders may require more effort to clean compared to water bottles, they prove to be highly practical in regions with limited water sources, such as desert environments, where carrying a sufficient supply of water for the entire day is essential.

-As long as loading is concerned, there are three types of internal frame backpacks.
+As far as loading is concerned, there are three types of internal frame backpacks.
 Most packs use top-loading, which can’t always ensure an optimal loading process.
-Moreover, to get an item that’s on the bottom of the backpack, you have to dig through all your stuff.
-What’s good about top-loading internal frame packs is that you need to be very organized to pack them properly to distribute the weight more evenly.
+Moreover, to get an item that’s at the bottom of the backpack, you have to dig through all your stuff.
+What’s good about top-loading internal frame packs is that you need to be very organized to pack them properly and distribute the weight more evenly.
 In addition, they don’t have as many zippers as other types, which makes them more water-resistant.

-The second type is panel-loading, which offers a time-saving advantage when searching for specific items.
+The second type is panel-loading, which saves time when searching for specific items.
 These packs typically have more zippers, which can increase the risk of zipper failure and reduce overall water resistance.

 Advantages of internal frame packs